tythonco/tython-website/_drafts/introducing-tython-permissions-assistant.md

 ### What Is Tython Permissions Assistant?

 Permissions Assistant is a packaged app that clarifies an org's permission structure to grant greater insight and well-informed action.
 Once installed, it runs completely on-platform.
-Lets scope some of it's key features!
+Lets scope some of its key features!

 <br/>

 #### Permission Set Summary

 You can use Permissions Assistant to inspect a given permission set all from one page.
-Just filter and then select a permission set (or profile!) to inspect it all quickly and conveniently.
+Just filter and then select a permission set (or profile!) to view all enabled permissions on the same screen.
+Quickly and conveniently switch between different permission sets.

 Permissions are broken down into several main categories.
 We can see key information, such as object and field-level access, at a glance.
 View only the enabled system permissions.